hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 tap of the same layer key gets to the number layer.
 Most of the time you will be tapping this layer key, hitting a symbol then carrying on in the base layer.
-Also, wherever you are, tapping the space or enter key will bring you back to the base layer so you should not be having to think too much about which layer you are in.
+Also, wherever you are, tapping the space or enter key will bring you back to the base layer.
+The idea is that you should not be having to think too much about which layer you are in.

 ### Credit